 Whilst giving Tim Dodd a tour of a SpaceX facility, Musk described an interesting five-step engineering process:

-- The most common error of a smart engineer is to optimize something that should not exist.
+- The most common error for a smart engineer is to optimize something that should not exist.

-Accelerate cycle time.
-Musk states “you’re moving too slowly, go faster!
+- "You’re moving too slowly, go faster!
 But don’t go faster until you've worked on the other three things first.”

 - If a product is reaching the end of a production line with a high acceptance rate, there is no need for in-process testing.